novoytalo/forecastprophetdocker/README.md

 #Install
 Make sure you have docker and docker-compose and run: docker-compose up --build You can use api.http ou postman... test.

+If you have problem with Docker maybe a possible solution:
+   1- Delete all containers: docker rm -vf $(docker ps -aq) and after that
+   2- Delete all imagens: docker rmi -f $(docker images -aq)

+Some times you need to try multiple times run docker-compose up --build, yes maybe the server is down... have some problems and etc. This is common in multiples stages of the instalation.
+This is a pain...